graphicsprocessingunit/Coda/README.md

 **Your music.
 Your way.**

-A beautifully crafted music player for iOS and Android with local library management, multi-server Navidrome streaming, crossfade, synced lyrics, and full theming support.
+A mobile music player for iOS and Android with local library management, multi-server Navidrome streaming, crossfade, synced lyrics, and full theming support.

 *Built primarily using AI models.
-This started as a personal project, and AI was heavily involved throughout the codebase.*
+This started as a personal project to learn more about AI models, and AI was heavily involved throughout the codebase.*

 ![Expo](https://img.shields.io/badge/Expo_SDK-54-000020?style=for-the-badge&logo=expo)
 ![React Native](https://img.shields.io/badge/React_Native-0.81-61DAFB?style=for-the-badge&logo=react)